Yinonss/Yinonss/README.md

 I am passionate about software development and eager to learn new technologies.
 Looking for my first role as a web developer!

-In this repository you will find some of my projects and work assignments from the last couple of years.
+In this repository you will find some of my projects and assignments from the last couple of years.

 ### Here are some of my projects: